kirstenvankessel/masterthesis/thesis-compendium/README.md

-# my-reproducible manuscript
+# thesis-compendium

 <!-- badges: start -->
 <!-- badges: end -->

-This is a reproducible repository containing documents for my master's thesis that conforms to rigorous open science and computing standards.
+This is a reproducible repository that conforms to open science standards containing documents for my master's thesis.

 Kirsten van Kessel
 15-01-2024